More Things to Know about TouchDesigner

 This is a continuation of First Things to Know about TouchDesigner.

-- The square box at the top left of a pane brings up panel (or viewer) of the component you are in.
+- In any component, the square box at the top left of a pane brings up panel (or viewer) of the component you are in.

 - Use a Trail CHOP on CHOPs that animate to watch clearly their time-history.